v-rob/minetest/doc/lua_api.md

 Client predicts damage based on damage groups.
-Because of this, it is able to give an immediate response when an entity is damaged or dies; the response is pre-defined somehow (e.g. by defining a sprite animation) (not implemented;
+Because of this, it is able to give an immediate response when an entity is damaged or dies; the response is pre-defined and a smoke puff will appear when an entity dies.
-TODO).
-Currently a smoke puff will appear when an entity dies.

 The group `immortal` completely disables normal damage.